moon_shine

 • The function assumes that the solar panels are always facing the Sun and calculates flux based on the phase angles.

-• Flux contributions from both the front and back surfaces of the solar panels are computed.
+• Fraction of solar flux contributions from both the front and back surfaces of the solar panels are computed.

 Example: